 Research project grants: to support sustained efforts by collaborative teams convened by IGLP faculty members to develop and disseminate new thinking aiming to renew our understanding of the Arab and Islamic traditions and/or issues of comparative and global law or policy of relevance to Qatar and the MENA region.
 Grants could include funding for conferences, workshops, translation or publication.
 Maximum award: $25,000.

-How to apply: The deadline for applications in the next round of funding was May 1, 2013.
-The IGLP Doha Grants Program anticipates announcing the awards of its second series of grants in June 2013 at our annual Conference and Colloquium, sponsored by Santander Universities and Sovereign Bank.
+How to apply: The deadline for applications in the next round of funding is TBD.
+The IGLP Doha Grants Program announced the awards of its second series of grants in June 2013 at our annual Conference and Colloquium, sponsored by Santander Universities and Sovereign Bank.
 If you have questions, please send an email to firstname.lastname@example.org.

 Contemporary Approaches to Arab and Islamic Law and Governance